AlainParadis/designschool/_topics/cook-book.md

     - Bullet lists
     - Number lists
   - InDesign table of contents
+  - More to come...

   ### Illustrator

   - Use basic drawing with shapes
   - Use the Pen Tool to draw paths
+  - Good layer management
   - Apply colour consistent with the project artwork
   - Work in a print-ready workflow
     - Save vector art for in CMYK
+  - Illustrations would be submitted as their own assignment
+  - More to come...

   ### Photoshop